mindsphere/dashboard-auto-reload/README.md

-## Dashboard-auto-reload
+## Dashboard auto-reload

-A python script providing an idea of how a MindSphere application, e.g., a dashboard, can be displayed around the clock without the need of manual re-authentication on enforced session expiration.
+This Python script can be used to display an Insights Hub application, such as a Dashboard Designer dashboard, 24/7 without the need for manual re-authentication when the session expires.

 #### How it works
-The script starts a new incognito Chrome window, logs into MindSphere and navigates to the configured dashboard's URL.
-As soon as the pre-configured ```reloadAfterSec``` seconds elapse, the Chrome window is closed and everything starts from the beginning.
-Along with the ```reloadAfterSec```, the configuration file contains the URL to navigate to, MindSphere username and password:
+The script launches a new incognito Chrome window, logs into Insights Hub and navigates to the configured dashboard's URL.
+Once the pre-configured ```reloadAfterSec``` seconds have elapsed, the Chrome window closes and everything starts again.
+In addition to the ```reloadAfterSec```, the configuration file contains the URL to navigate to (e.g. the dashboard URL), and the Insights Hub username and password:
 ```
 {
-  "url": "<dashboard's URL>",
+  "url": "<dashboard URL>",
   "user": {
-    "email": "<MindSphere User>",
+    "email": "<user>",
-    "password": "<Password>"
+    "password": "<password>"
   },
   "reloadAfterSec": 10800
 }
 ```

+Please note:
-Please note that the script works with the default MindSphere IDP and have to be adjusted if you set up a custom IDP.
+1) The script works with the default Insights Hub IDP and will need to be adjusted if you set up a custom IDP
+2) The Insights Hub user will need to be whitelisted, to suppress 2-factor authentication enforcement (which will not work for this automated use case)
+   Please contact Insights Hub customer support to request whitelisting.
+Include this Github URL as a reference in your request.
+3) Ensure that the PC/device used to run this script is protected from physical or remote access to reduce the risk of credential misuse.

 ### Prerequisites: